 |Question of the day

-* The Question: Do you agree with cameras in courtrooms even if prosecution and defense attorneys object?
+* The Question: Which of these stories do you care about the least?
 Take the poll and then explain your answer in comments, please.
+Thanks.

 - Posted by Rich Miller